 Chihuahua: Gilberto Torrens was encouraged with the attendance of children and young people, as well as a few adults, in meetings he had in the outreach work of El Porvenir.

-Ciudad del Carmen: David Alves, Sr. had two weeks of gospel meetings in May on this island.
+Ciudad del Carmen: Two weeks of gospel meetings were held in May on this island.
 A few unsaved listened with interest, including a woman who, years ago, murdered her own husband.

 El Barril: While on a visit to Mexico, Ron Wahls (Garnavillo) visited many contacts in this town with his son Jason who has labored in the gospel here.